Elinor Florence, Author

 And it found one.
 The SS Caribou was only about 40 kilometres from Port aux Basques when the submarine’s torpedo found its mark.

 At 3:24 a.m. the passengers were mostly asleep when the torpedo struck.
 This was no Titanic, where the passengers had time to sing hymns and prepare for their doom.
-The Caribou’s boilers exploded, her decks listed, and within five minutes she had sunk below the waves, down to her watery grave 1,500 feet below the surface.
+The SS Caribou’s boilers exploded, her decks listed, and within five minutes she had sunk below the waves, down to her watery grave 1,500 feet below the surface.

-During that five minutes, there was a scene of absolute madness and mayhem.
+During that five minutes, there was a scene of absolute mayhem.
 The lights went out and the ferry sank in darkness.
 Many of those who made it onto the deck weren’t wearing their lifejackets.
-Only two of the six lifeboats, and about a dozen rafts, made it into the ocean.
+Only two of the six lifeboats, and about a dozen life rafts, made it into the ocean.

 Margaret Brooke later described her shipmates as “one terrified mob.”